TexasTorque/Offset-2023/readme.md

 ## Subsystems

 - Drivebase: custom swerve drive.
-- Spintakeadexer:
 - Intake: intakes cubes and cones from the floor.
-  - Indexer ("Weedwackers"): helps index gamepeices to center.
 - Indexer ("Spindexer"): makes gamepeices aligned in one direction.
-- Rotarmavatand:
 - Elevator: a thin, tilted, sidewase elevator.
-  - Rotary arm: a small arm on the end of the elvator.
+- Rotary: the rotating pivot for the static arm.
 - Hand: a claw on the end of the arm to grab the gamepeices.
 - Climber: Rotary fork climb.

 ## Contributors